Gwotet

 Gwotet is an album by David Murray released on the Justin Time label.
 Recorded in 2003 and released in 2004 the album features performances by Murray and the Gwo-Ka Masters with Pharoah Sanders.
 It is Murray's second album with the Gwo-Ka Masters following Yonn-Dé (2002).

 Reception

-Reviewing for The Village Voice in September 2004, Tom Hull called Gwotet "a foray into pan-African cosmopolitanism" and "a nonstop riot of rhythm and horns".
+Reviewing for The Village Voice in September 2004, Tom Hull called Gwotet as "a foray into pan-African cosmopolitanism" and "a nonstop riot of rhythm and horns".